C1 · Avançado Capítulo 22

 Prática rápida (10)

-The house is huge.
-The ___ is massive.
+The book is long.
+The book is boring.

 frontend.learn_grammar.from_rule: Avoiding Repetition in a Text: Pro-Forms, Ellipsis and Lexical Variation